 The necessary sequestration of 491 Gt CO2can be achieved within 27 years.

 An additional prerequisite for achieving the safe CO2 concentration is the reduction of CO2 emissions to net zero, which totaled 39 Gt CO2 per year in 2020.
 This essentially requires a complete phase-out of fossil energies and solutions for cement.

-Simply reducing CO2 emissions to net zero will not solve the problem of high CO2 concentrations in the atmosphere, since CO2, unlike methane, for example, is a very long-lived gas over centuries.
+A sole reduction of CO2 - emissions to net zero does not solve the problem of high CO2 - concentrations in the atmosphere because CO2, unlike, for example, methane is a very long-lived gas over centuries.